n. PROVISIONS:

 i) Interest Rate Risk:

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in the market rates.
 Since the borrowing of the company are classified as non performing assets or are transferred to assets reconstruction company or the settlement agreement have been executed and few lenders are charging interest at fix rate of interest, therefore the exposure to risk of changes in market interest rates is minimal.
-However the Company is liable for the payment of interest to Union Bank of India and Central Bank of India @ 1 Year MCLR on the Outstanding amount & it's sensitivity analysis is as under:-
+However the Company is liable for the payment of interest to Central Bank of India @ 1 Year MCLR on the Outstanding amount.During the financial year ended March 31, 2025 the company has paid the entire settelement amount along with interest there on to Central Bank of India and has received no due Certificate accordingly their will be no interest rate risk as on March 31,2025.

-The Company evaluates events and transactions that occur subsequent to the Balance Sheet date but prior to the approval of the financial statements to determine the necessity for recognition and / or reporting of any of these events and transactions in the financial statements.
-As of May 20, 2024, there were no subsequent events to be recognized or reported that are not already disclosed elsewhere in the financial statements.
+The Company evaluates events and transactions that occur subsequent to the Balance Sheet date but prior to the approval of the financial statements to determine the necessity for recognition and/or reporting of any of these events and transactions in the financial statements.
+As of May 20, 2025, there were no subsequent events to be recognized or reported that are not already disclosed elsewhere in the financial statements.

-52 Previous year amount has been regrouped / re-casted / re-arranged / re-classified / re-determined, wherever necessary, to make the figure of the current year comparable with the previous year.
+53 Previous year amount has been regrouped/re-casted/re-arranged/ re-classified/re-determined, wherever necessary, to make the figure of the current year comparable with the previous year.

 As per our report of even date For and on behalf of the Board of Directors of